pan93412/nx/docs/shared/generators/generator-options.md

 }
 ```

-`optimization` accepts an object that includes `scripts` and `styles` properties, or an boolean that switches the optimization on or off.
+`optimization` accepts either an object that includes `scripts` and `styles` properties, or an boolean that switches the optimization on or off.

 #### `anyOf`

-Match any of the condition properties.
+Only accepts that value that matches one of the condition properties.
 Example:

 ```json
 {